karayabin/universe-snapshot/universe/Ling/CliTools/doc/api/Ling/CliTools/Program/AbstractProgram/run.md

 ================

-public [AbstractProgram::run](https://github.com/lingtalfi/CliTools/blob/master/doc/api/Ling/CliTools/Program/AbstractProgram/run.md)([Ling\CliTools\Input\InputInterface](https://github.com/lingtalfi/CliTools/blob/master/doc/api/Ling/CliTools/Input/InputInterface.md) $input, [Ling\CliTools\Output\OutputInterface](https://github.com/lingtalfi/CliTools/blob/master/doc/api/Ling/CliTools/Output/OutputInterface.md) $output) : void
+public [AbstractProgram::run](https://github.com/lingtalfi/CliTools/blob/master/doc/api/Ling/CliTools/Program/AbstractProgram/run.md)([Ling\CliTools\Input\InputInterface](https://github.com/lingtalfi/CliTools/blob/master/doc/api/Ling/CliTools/Input/InputInterface.md) $input, [Ling\CliTools\Output\OutputInterface](https://github.com/lingtalfi/CliTools/blob/master/doc/api/Ling/CliTools/Output/OutputInterface.md) $output) : mixed | void

+Executes the program, and returns the exit code, if defined by the concrete class.

 Starts the interactive program.

+This method can return anything you want.
+We recommend however that if you return an int, it's the exit code, so that it's easier to interface it with other programs.